 On a more practical note, there’s a good chance the president will get at least one more Supreme Court nomination this term, as Ruth Bader Ginsburg seems to be nearing the end of her time on the bench.
 She’ll be 86 in March, and there’s another liberal Justice who’s close in age: 80-year-old Stephen G. Breyer.
 While not quite a guarantee, it certainly seems that the president is about to get his third shot at SCOTUS appointment – and likely a fourth if he wins in 2020.

 Yes, the president has accomplished much in his first two years, but there’s a lot left to be done.
-By running for and winning the presidency, Donald Trump entered into a covenant with the people to Make America Great Again – and the man hasn’t given up yet.We value your comments!
-Please weigh in on our comment section below.
+By running for and winning the presidency, Donald Trump entered into a covenant with the people to Make America Great Again – and the man hasn’t given up yet.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com